ercbk/nested-cross-validation-comparison/README.md

 Notes:

 1. I’m using a 4 core, 16 GB RAM machine.
-2.  “parsnip” refers to scripts where both the Elastic Net and Ranger Random Forest model functions come from {parsnip}
+2.  “parsnip” refers to the script where both the Elastic Net and Ranger Random Forest model functions come from {parsnip}
 3.  “ranger” means the Random Forest model function that’s used is directly from the {ranger} package.